 Breakfast at the homey Corner Café is sure to be a great start to any Newport morning, where you can grab a heavenly Eggs Benedict or other classics for less than $10.

 While some restaurants pack on the luxe factor with creations like Surf n’ Turf lobster burgers, there are a slew of more affordable contestants that still blow the average sandwich out of the water.
-Stop by the Gas Lamp Grille and try their signature BBQ Burger ($14) which is a full 8 oz.
-Angus beef patty with pulled pork, BBQ sauce, cheddar cheese and onion rings.
+Stop by the Gas Lamp Grille and try their signature burger ($14) or a spicy clam chowder ($6 a cup).
 Pair that with a local Rhode Island beer and you’re set--for less.